 Significant Monarchs in the History of Westminster Abbey Westminster Abbey, an architectural accomplishment from the thirteenth century on, gives an illustrative display of British history.
 While daily worship still exists, it isn’t a cathedral or a parish church (Internet Westminster).
 The elaborate Lady Chapel, the shrine of St. Edward the Confessor, as well as tombs and memorials for kings, queens, the famous and great, allow the Abbey to be considered a “Royal Peculiar”, which means that it

-In northern Europe after the Middle Ages, monarchies began to build the foundations of their countries that are still in affect today.
-During the late fifteenth and early sixteenth centuries these “New Monarchs” made many relevant changes in their nations.
-During the middle of the fifteenth century Europe was affected by war and rebellion, which weakened central governments.
-As the monarchies attempted to develop into centralized governments once again, feudalism’s influence was lessened.
-This “new”
+"New Monarchs" made many relevant changes in their nations.
+In the middle of the fifteenth century, Europe was affected by war and rebellion, which weakened central governments.
+As the monarchies attempted to develop into centralized governments once again, feudalism's influence was lessened.
+This "new" idea of centralization was reflected in the monarchs' actions.
+Rulers tried to implement peace and restore the idea that the monarchy represented law and order in the nation.
+These New Monarchs were

 New monarchs paved the way for a more profitable future for the most powerful countries in Europe.
 Fledgling countries such as Spain, France, and England, profited from their new monarchs, ultimately becoming the powerful world powers they are today.
 The key components of a new monarch include limiting the nobles' power, increasing economic prosperity, uniting their nation, and stabilizing their army.
 The monarchs Ferdinand and Isabella of Spain, King Louis XI of France, and King Henry VII of England